Indigenous Knowledge

 The tradition of place-naming by the Great Andamanese tribe ‘Jero’ is equally interesting.
 Jero were primarily seacoast dwellers and usually kept place names after the seascape.
 For example, we find place names like ‘Toro-Tec’(turtles-leaf) for a place near Mayabander implying that turtles were in abundance in the sea near this area.
 It is not surprising that Jero, who were extremely fond of turtle meat so much so they would risk their lives for hunting turtle, found it wittingly suitable to keep this name for the area.

-Also, their name for Port Blair, the administrative capital of the colonizers, ‘Lao-ter-Nyo’ (literally ‘house of evils’ or ‘house of foreigners’) sounds equally appropriate because it reminds us of the misery the Great Andamanese were brought to by their sojourn in Port Blair.
+Also, their name for Port Blair, the administrative capital of the colonizers, ‘Lao-tara-Nyo’ (literally ‘house of evils’ or ‘house of foreigners’) sounds equally appropriate because it reminds us of the misery the Great Andamanese were brought to by their sojourn in Port Blair.

 It is sad that Britishers replaced these names by English names which are very opaque as they fail to relate to the ecology of the land.
 Consider the following table.